Webcurl/gov_uk/modules/govuk_integrations_pay/modules/govuk_integrations_pay_webform/README.md

-This module provides a Webform Element for use within Webforms.
+This module provides a GOV.UK Pay Webform Element for use within Webforms.
+This element can be used as an GOV.UK Pay enabler for the Webform, providing a fixed value, or can utilise options within the Webform to provide a dynamic value to GOV.UK Pay.

 Steps to setup:
 - Go to the relevant Webform that needs to be GOV.UK Pay enabled.